SparkFan626/Crisis_Detection_YixingFan/README.md

 # Crisis Detection on Reddit - GSoC 2025 Submission

 This project includes three tasks focusing on identifying and analyzing crisis-related posts from Reddit.
 The tasks are implemented using Python and various NLP and data visualization libraries.
-All scripts are designed to run locally.

 ---